Skip to content

 Display name

 Support for email address display name depends on the app.
 If the display name input box is missing, it means that the app doesn't support it (possibly because it uses a dynamic display name).
+If the display name is empty, the app package provides a suitable default (usually the app's title).

 For select apps, you can also disable email auto-configuration using Do not configure app's mail delivery settings.
 When selected, Cloudron will not configure email delivery settings inside the app, you can set it up yourself.